It Ends with Us controversies: Complaint and The New York Times article

-Hours after the TMZ news, The New York Times published its own extensive review of the court documents, under the title " 'We Can Bury Anyone': Inside a Hollywood Smear Machine".
-The paper reported that Lively alleges that Baldoni hired a PR crisis management team after she confronted him about the alleged harassment.
-Documents obtained by Lively via court-issued subpoena allegedly showed a coordinated effort on Baldoni's behalf to discredit her across both traditional and social media.
+Hours after the TMZ news, The New York Times published an investigative report written by Megan Twohey, Mike McIntire and Julie Tate that detailed Lively's allegations in court documents, titled " 'We Can Bury Anyone': Inside a Hollywood Smear Machine".
+The article reported on Lively's allegations that Baldoni hired a PR crisis management team after she confronted him about alleged harassment.
+Documents obtained by Lively via subpoena alleged that there was a coordinated effort on Baldoni's behalf to discredit her across both traditional and social media.
 The paper quoted Lively's claims, "Baldoni had improvised unwanted kissing and discussed his sex life, including encounters in which he said he may not have received consent" and "repeatedly entered [Lively's] makeup trailer uninvited while she was undressed, including when she was breastfeeding."
+Prior to the recommencement of filming after the 2023 WGA and SAG strikes, Wayfarer Studios had agreed to implement safeguards including providing a full-time intimacy coordinator and bringing in an outside producer.
+The Hollywood Reporter and Rolling Stone magazine reported that Lively and Reynolds's demands to Wayfarer Studios included "not showing nude videos or images of women to Lively; no more mentions of Baldoni's alleged previous 'pornography addiction'; no more discussions about sexual experiences in front of Lively and others; no further mentions of genitalia; and no more inquiries about Lively's weight."
 Nathan had also reportedly sent a text to Baldoni's publicist saying "You know we can bury anyone."

-Freedman claimed that Lively has planted "negative and completely fabricated and false stories with media" about Baldoni, which "was another reason why Wayfarer Studios made the decision to hire a crisis professional."
-In his statement to The New York Times, Freedman said that Wayfarer "did nothing proactive nor retaliated" against Lively.
-Prior to the recommencement of filming after the 2023 WGA strike, Wayfarer Studios had agreed to implement safeguards including providing a full-time intimacy coordinator and bringing in an outside producer.
-The Hollywood Reporter and Rolling Stone magazine reported that Lively and Reynolds's demands to Wayfarer Studios included "not showing nude videos or images of women to Lively; no more mentions of Baldoni's alleged previous 'pornography addiction'; no more discussions about sexual experiences in front of Lively and others; no further mentions of cast and crew's genitalia; and no more inquiries about Lively's weight."
-According to The New York Times, after Lively raised concerns, Baldoni and producer Jamey Heath hired crisis management experts who allegedly coordinated efforts to "destroy" Lively's reputation through social media campaigns and strategic media placement.

-In response to Lively's legal filing, Freedman maintained that the claims were "completely false" and also suggested the text messages shared by Jones with The New York Times were "cherry-picked" to make his clients look unfavorable.
-According to Freedman, the text messages have been presented out of context by Jones and Lively in a way that alters their meaning; he also stated that he has "never seen this level of unethical behavior intentionally fueled through media manipulation."
+Baldoni denied the allegations and insisted that The New York Times reporting was misleading.
+In a statement to The Times, his attorney Brian Freedman claimed that Lively planted "negative and completely fabricated and false stories with media" about Baldoni to ruin his reputation, which "was another reason why Wayfarer Studios made the decision to hire a crisis professional."
+He said that Wayfarer "did nothing proactive nor retaliated" against Lively.
+Freedman maintained that the claims were "completely false" and also suggested the text messages shared with The New York Times were "cherry-picked" to make his clients look unfavorable.
+According to Freedman, the text messages have been presented out of context in a way that alters their meaning; he also stated that he has "never seen this level of unethical behavior intentionally fueled through media manipulation."